crimx/observable-hooks/docs/api/README.md

 ): Observable<TOutput>
 ```

 React function components will be called many times during its life cycle.
-Create or transform Observables in init function so that the operations won't be repeatedly performed.
+Create or transform Observables with `useObservable` so that the operations will not be repeatedly performed.

-Accepts a function that returns an Observable.
-Optionally accepts an array of dependencies which will be turned into Observable and be passed to the init function.
+Accepts a epic-like function that returns an Observable.
+Optionally accepts an array of dependencies which will be turned into Observable and be passed to the epic function.

-::: warning
+::: warning Gotcha
-`useObservable` will call `init` once and always return the same Observable.
-It is not safe to access closure (except other Observables) directly inside `init`.
-You should use [`ref`][use-ref] or pass them as dependencies through the second argument.
+It is not safe to access other variables from closure directly in the `init` function.
+See [Gotchas](../guide/gotchas.md).
 :::

-::: danger CAUTION
+::: warning Restriction
-Due to [rules of hooks][rules-of-hooks] you can either offer or omit the dependencies array but do not change to one another during Component's life cycle.
-The length of the dependencies array must also be fixed.
+The dependencies array is internally passed to [`useEffect`][useEffect].
+So same restriction is applied.
+The length of the dependencies array must be fixed.
 :::

 **Type parameters:**